RELATIONSHIPS | MARILYNNE ROBINSON

 Loving our enemies

-And yet, we are left with grumblings, complaints, divisions, judgments, and even battles where one side believes they are absolutely right and the other is completely wrong.
-Life is not so black and white.
+And yet, we are left with grumbling, complaints, divisions, judgments, and even battles in which one side believes it is absolutely right and the other is completely wrong.
+Life is not so black-and-white.
 We are called to show love, not out of pride or performance, but with authenticity.
 Loving an enemy is a lifestyle, not a publicity stunt.
 It must flow from the whole being.
 To love others, enemies included, is to rise above earthly squabbles and be more in tune with the divine.

 Nothing from a posture of defense